Yoga Student Guidelines

 4. Brahmacharya: energy moderation

-Practice: listening to your body & doing what it needs.
-Know your limits & set energetic boundaries for yourself.
+Practice: listen to your body.
+Work smarter not harder, all things in moderation.
+Learn to conserve energy.
+Know your limits & set energetic boundaries.
 From this space, create vitality & productive energy.

 5. Aparigraha: non-attachment/non-greed

-Practice: practicing yoga in your own body without comparing yourself to others, allowing your movements & breathing to let prana (life force) move through you.
+Practice: "Act for the action's sake"~ Bhaga Vhad Gita, without attachment to the end result.
+Allow your movements & breathing to let prana (life force) move through you.
 As the prana circulates through your body, it will burn through stored emotions, false-beliefs and fears.

 6. Saucha: purity/cleanliness